 Mobile is where the online and the in-person experience converge.
-It correlates that as home buying becomes an increasingly online process, the scouting experience is more in-person than ever.
-Instead of idly browsing through the Sunday real estate section, people are much more likely to discover a prospective neighbourhood while on the go and to look up listings in the moment.
-"When you are looking for a property you are mobile— in your car!" says Evans.
-"We are moving rapidly to a trend that will be 100% Mobile Audience."
+And as home buying becomes an increasingly online process, the scouting experience is more in-person than ever.
+Instead of idly browsing through the Sunday real estate section, people are much more likely to discover a prospective neighbourhood while on the move and to look up listings in the moment.
+"When you are looking for a property, you are mobile — in your car!" says Evans.
+"I would guess that soon our audience will be 100% mobile."

 Independent contractors and multiple listings make for a messy combination